Materials-Consortia/OPTIMADE/optimade.rst

           "title": "Newton",
           "symbol": "N",
           "$id": "https://units.example.com/v1.2.0/N",
-          "description": "The Newton SI unit of force, defined as 1 kg m/s^2 equal to $10^{-10}$ meter using the 2019 redefinition of the SI base units.",
+          "description": "The newton SI unit of force, defined as 1 kg m/s^2 equal to $10^{-10}$ meter using the 2019 redefinition of the SI base units.",
           "standard": {